![]() |

 Jar for William S. Kimball & Co.
 Vanity Fair tobacco

-Carr Pottery majolica vase
+Carr Pottery majolica vase modeled by Henry Lancaster

 He also exhibited at the 1878 Paris Exhibition where he received an award for quality in workmanship for his display.

-In 1879 in partnership with Edward Clark, Carr purchased a failing pottery in Trenton and renamed it the Lincoln Pottery.
-The pottery was dedicated to utilitarian cream ware and granite for everyday use.
-It was not a long lived venture however as the pottery was sold again just a few months later and Carr resumed his work at the New York City Pottery.
+It was not a long lived venture however as the Lincoln Pottery was sold again just a few months later to Burgess & Campbell who renamed it the International Pottery.
+Carr returned to his work at the New York City Pottery.

-James Carr and his family
+James Carr and part of his family

 Carr's grave in the Bronx, N.Y.